 Cuzco is our base for the next eight days for some really special optional excursions, including the challenging four-day Inca Trail trek and Jungle excursion both of which must be requested at the time of booking your tour.
 We have plenty of time here to squeeze in both of these excursions and more, or if you prefer, to relax and absorb the great atmosphere of such a cultural and friendly place.

 Some of the optional excursions available include full-day trip through the Sacred Valley of the Incas which visits the Pisac ruins perched on a hill high in the mountains and the famous local market of the same name, in the valley below.
 This is a great place to buy textiles, pottery and jewellery, not to mention the delicious empanadas (pasties) at the famous bakery.
 After spending time here, we move down the valley to the temple fortress of Ollantaytambo, with its enormous terraces climbing up the hillside (you'll need your visitor's ticket again).
-If you are trekking the Inca Trail you will spend the night here with a local family in preparation for the next four days.

 Day 9 to 12 - Optional Amazon Jungle

 Covering the greatest area of South America, the Amazon Jungle is a must see part of your trip.
 If you wish to take part in this excursion, please inform your reservations consultant at the time of booking as this excursion has to be arranged in advance.